Feel at home in Warragul's modern aged care community

 Our team of lifestyle staff have created a stimulating program of activities and experiences to choose from.
 Activities can be tailored to meet your individual interests, cultural background, and social, emotional and physical abilities.
 You can maintain your hobbies and interests by joining in with any of our diverse social events, church services, library visits and films.
 Along with a range of cultural celebrations and special guests, we celebrate significant birthdays and dates

 Connected with our local community

-Because our team truly cares about the community and spirit of Norlane, we chose to develop a specialised hub alongside our aged care facility.
-You can connect and engage with community groups, spend time with our committed volunteers, enjoy the nearby gardens and courtyards, or join one of our regular bus outings to local places of interest.
+Because our team truly cares about local community, you can connect and engage with community groups, spend time with our committed volunteers, enjoy the nearby gardens and courtyards, or join one of our regular bus outings to local places of interest.

 Room to host family and friends

 Above all, Abbey Gardens is your home, so your friends and family are always welcome here.
 You can choose to spend time with them in our beautiful shared areas, or we also have private function rooms that you can book for special occasions.

 Pastoral care is an important part of life at all Baptcare communities, including Abbey Gardens.
 Our chaplains are available to listen to residents and their families and journey alongside them, whatever their background or situation.
 We offer emotional and spiritual support, honouring each person’s unique spirituality and how they find meaning and purpose.
 Our chaplains also assist with prayer, worship, sacraments and other spiritual practices, including regular devotional and church services where appropriate.